dreamerslab/ci.view/README.md

     # actions
     # common settings for all actions in this controller
     common:
+      # if you set this to false all action will not use layout
       has_layout: true

       # use different layout for all actions in this controller